 Keep in mind that some peppers grow hotter than others too, so one poblano pepper might be more mild than another.

 Use your favorite broth

 What already tastes good to you is what will end up being your favorite.

-I use Better Than Bouillon vegetable base for pretty much all of my cooking (if it’s not homemade broth).
+I use (affiliate link) Better Than Bouillon vegetable base for pretty much all of my cooking (if it’s not homemade broth).
 I like that it isn’t too salty, and how little space it takes to store so much broth.

 Oh, and by the way, they have lots of different flavors of Better Than Bouillon to choose from.

 If you aren’t used to vegetable broth, and you prefer chicken broth, use that.